Effective Training of Convolutional Neural Networks with Low-bitwidth Weights and Activations: Experiments

-As in \cite{rastegari2016xnor, Cai_2017_CVPR, zhou2016dorefa, zhuang2018towards, zhuang2019structured}, we quantize the weights and activations of all convolutional layers except that the first and the last layer are kept to be in full-precision.
-However, we also quantize all the layers so that the model contains complete fixed-point operations.
-We label this case with a * symbol where we also quantize the input image to 8-bit.
+\textbf{Implementation details.} As in \cite{rastegari2016xnor, Cai_2017_CVPR, zhou2016dorefa, zhuang2018towards, zhuang2019structured}, we quantize the weights and activations of all convolutional layers except that the first and the last layers are kept in full-precision.
+However, we also quantize all the layers so that the model contains complete fixed-point operations and we label this case with a * symbol.
 In all ImageNet experiments, training images are resized to $256 \times 256$, and a $224 \times 224$ crop is randomly sampled from an image or its horizontal flip, with the per-pixel mean subtracted.
 We do not use any further data augmentation in our implementation.
 We use a simple single-crop testing for standard evaluation.
 No bias term is utilized.

-More details are provided in specific sections.
-Our implementation is based on Pytorch.
+Without loss of generality, we finetune from the pretrained full-precision model and set the initial learning rate for the quantized model to 0.005.
+We train a maximum 30 epochs, and decay the learning rate by 10 at the 15-th and 25-th epoch.
+We use SGD for optimization, with a batch size of 256, a momentum of 0.9 and a weight decay of 1e-4.
+More specific hyperparameters are provided in each subsection.
+Our implementation is based on PyTorch.